dtm-labs/en.dtm.pub/docs/app/cache.md

 ## Summary
 This article is long and many of the analyses are rather obscure, so I will conclude with a summary of how Redis caches are used.
-- The simplest way is to have a short cache time, allow a small number of database changes, and not delete the cache synchronously
+- The simplest way: Only set a short cache time, allowing a small number of database changes not synced to the cache.
-- The simplest way is to have a short cache time, allow a small number of database changes, and not delete the cache as well as to ensure eventual consistency, and to prevent cache breakage: two-phase messages + rockscache
+- Ensure eventual consistency, and to prevent cache breakdown: 2-phase messages + tag-as-deleted(rockscache)
-- Strong consistency: two-phase messages + strong consistency (rockscache)
+- Strong consistency: 2-phase message + tag-as-deleted (with StrongConsistency enabled)
-- The most stringent consistency requirement is: two-phase message + strong consistency (rockscache) + lift compatibility
+- The most stringent consistency requirement: 2-phase message + rockscache + downgradation processing

-For the latter two approaches, we recommend using [dtm-labs/rockscache](https://github.com/dtm-labs/rockscache) as your caching solution
+For the latter three approaches, we recommend using [dtm-labs/rockscache](https://github.com/dtm-labs/rockscache) as your caching solution

-Translated with www.DeepL.com/Translator (free version)